The chromatic profile of locally colourable graphs: Structure of locally bipartite graphs down to 8/15

-\begin{itemize}[noitemsep] \item All graphs shown are 4-chromatic and all bar $W_{7}$ are locally bipartite. \item The graph $H_{0}$ is isomorphic to the \emph{Moser Spindle} -- the smallest 4-chromatic unit distance graph. $H_{0}$ is also the smallest 4-chromatic locally bipartite graph and so it is natural that it should play such an integral part in many of our results.
+\begin{itemize}[noitemsep] \item All graphs shown are 4-chromatic and all bar $W_{7}$ are locally bipartite. \item The graph $H_{0}$ is isomorphic to the \defn{Moser Spindle} -- the smallest 4-chromatic unit distance graph. $H_{0}$ is also the smallest 4-chromatic locally bipartite graph and so it is natural that it should play such an integral part in many of our results.
 The graph $\overline{C}_{7}$ is the complement (and also the square) of the 7-cycle. \item Adding a single edge to $H_{0}$ while maintaining local bipartiteness can give rise to two non-isomorphic graphs, one of which is $H_{1}$.
-The other will appear fleetingly in \Cref{sec:H02H2}.
+The other will appear fleetingly in the proof of \cref{claim:H02H1}.
 Adding a single edge to $H_{1}$ while maintaining local bipartiteness gives rise to a unique (up to isomorphism) graph -- $H_{2}$.
-There is only one way to add a single edge to $H_{2}$ and maintain local bipartiteness -- this gives $\overline{C}_{7}$. $H_{2}^{+}$ is $H_{2}$ with a degree 3 vertex added. $H_{1}^{++}$ is $H_{1}$ with two degree 3 vertices added. \item Any five vertices of $H_{0}$ contain a triangle or a 5-cycle.
-In particular, if $G$ is a locally bipartite graph, then any vertex can have at most four neighbours in any copy of $H_{0}$ appearing in $G$.
-We will use this fact frequently when we have copies of $H_{0}$, $H_{1}$, $H_{2}$ and $\overline{C}_{7}$. \item $\overline{C}_{7}$ and $H_{2}^{+}$ are both edge-maximal locally bipartite graphs. \item $T_{0}$ is a 7-cycle (the outer cycle) together with two vertices each joined to six of the seven vertices in the outer cycle (with the `seventh' vertices two apart) and finally a vertex of degree three is added. \item $W_{7}$, is called the \emph{7-wheel}.
-More generally, a single vertex joined to all the vertices of a $k$-cycle is called a \emph{$k$-wheel} and is denoted by $W_{k}$.
-We term any edge from the central vertex to the cycle a \emph{spoke} of the wheel and any edge of the cycle a \emph{rim} of the wheel.
+There is only one way to add a single edge to $H_{2}$ and maintain local bipartiteness -- this gives $\overline{C}_{7}$. $H_{2}^{+}$ is $H_{2}$ with a degree 3 vertex added. $H_{1}^{++}$ is $H_{1}$ with two degree 3 vertices added. \item $\overline{C}_{7}$ and $H_{2}^{+}$ are both edge-maximal locally bipartite graphs. \item $T_{0}$ is a 7-cycle (the outer cycle) together with two vertices each joined to six of the seven vertices in the outer cycle (with the `seventh' vertices two apart) and finally a vertex of degree three is added. \item $W_{7}$, is called the \defn{7-wheel}.
+More generally, a single vertex joined to all the vertices of a $k$-cycle is called a \defn{$k$-wheel} and is denoted by $W_{k}$.
+We term any edge from the central vertex to the cycle a \defn{spoke} of the wheel and any edge of the cycle a \defn{rim} of the wheel.
 Note that a graph is locally bipartite exactly if it does not contain any odd wheel (there is no such nice characterisation for a graph being locally tripartite, locally 4-partite, \ldots). \end{itemize}

+The following observation gives a useful link between local bipartiteness and some of these graphs.
+We will use it frequently when copies of $H_{0}$, $H_{1}$, $H_{2}$ or $\overline{C}_{7}$ appear.

+\begin{remark} Any five vertices of $H_{0}$ contain a triangle or a 5-cycle.
+In particular, if $G$ is a locally bipartite graph, then any vertex can have at most four neighbours in any copy of $H_{0}$ appearing in $G$. \end{remark}